reactwg/react-native-releases/docs/guide-release-process.md

 ### Step 1: Check out the relevant release branch

 From your `facebook/react-native` clone, update `main` and check out the relevant [release-branch](./glossary.md#release-branch) and tags.
+Make sure you're using the right [dependency versions](./support.md#external-dependencies-supported) for the release.
+Ex. you may need to switch Node versions

 ```bash
 # Update `main` and tags, to prep for any cherry-picks